Pilot (Agents of S.H.I.E.L.D.): Marketing

 The first television spot for the episode was released on May 12, 2013, during the second season finale of Once Upon a Time.
 It featured footage from The Avengers and new footage from the episode, and was compared to the Marvel One-Shots.
 Two days later an extended trailer was released, "devoted to expository dialogue, setting up the characters and establishing the pecking order".
 "Pilot" was screened at San Diego Comic-Con on July 19, 2013, and was met with a positive reaction from the crowd.
 As part of a viral marketing campaign, posters asking for witnesses of "Suspected Extraordinary Activity" were placed around London ahead of the episode's airing in the UK.

 Release

 Broadcast

 "Pilot" was first aired in the United States on ABC on September 24, 2013.
 It was aired alongside the U.S. broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on September 27, 2013.
 It premiered on the Seven Network in Australia on October 2, 2013, and on TV2 in New Zealand on February 16, 2014.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 It was released in Region 2 on October 20, and in Region 4 on November 11, 2014.
 On November 20, 2014, the episode became available for streaming on Netflix.
+The episode, along with the rest of the series, became available on Disney+ on March 16, 2022.